-Poverty is another devil that has wrecked the Rwenzori region and because of this, girls and have dropped out of school and the effects have obviously been early pregnancies, early marriages, high unemployment rates, and high HIV/AIDS spread which negatively affects the development of the area.
+Poverty is another devil that has wrecked the Rwenzori region.
+High poverty levels have caused girls to drop out of school, resulting in high rates of early pregnancies, early marriages, high unemployment rates, and high transmission rates for HIV/AIDS, which negatively affect the development of the area.

-Following the new curriculum recently introduced by the ministry of education and sports for lower secondary, those in school are now required to train in vocational skills.
-Therefore this justifies the fact that vocational skills are no longer for those dropping out of school or academic failures rather for every one to be equipped with the skills as the only option to self employment.
+According to the new curriculum for lower secondary schools recently introduced by the Ministry of Education and Sports, those in school are now required to train in vocational skills.
+Therefore, vocational skills are no longer regarded as being for those dropping out of school or academic failures, but rather as a way for everyone to be equipped with skills as the only option to self-employment.

-To have self reliant and sustaining young mothers and girls
+To support self-reliant and self-sustaining young mothers and girls

 Accommodation.
-It has been and is still the main challenge to offer accommodation to the young mothers and girls from far away places and have no relatives a round our training workshop.
-This is because we are in a rental premise and with limited space.
+It has been and is still the main challenge to provide accommodation for young mothers and girls from far away places who have no relatives living near our training workshop.
+This is because we are currently housed in a rental premise with limited space.

 Train-Produce-Sell is our sustainability plan.
-We train the young girls and women, what they produce is then sold to raise funds that continue supporting the project. this too earns the producers some income to take care of their children since most of them are single mothers and bread winners of their families.
+We train young girls and women, and the goods they produce are sold to raise funds that continue supporting our project.
+The producers also earn some income to take care of their children, since most of them are single mothers and the bread-winners for their families.